html-graph/html-graph.github.io/content/getting-started.md

 ### 1. Initialization [#](#initialization) {#initialization}

 As a basis for our application, we will use this simple template.
-It defines a full-screen canvas and `Application` class.
+It defines a full-screen canvas and an `Application` class.

 {{< code lang="html" >}}
 <!doctype html>